snac-cooperative/technical-docs/Requirements/DBUser API.md

 ### What data and features must be provided

 - user must have a unique id
-- user must be able to authenticate (login)
+- user must be able to authenticate (log in)
-- user msut be authorized for specific system features
+- user must be authorized for specific system features

-Userid must be unique for all time, and thus, userids may not be reused.
-A unique userid internal to the system may be a good idea.
-The textual user id such as "mst3k" or "mst3k@example.com" should probably also be unique for all time, but (in theory) could be reused witn a new, unique system userid.
+User id must be unique for all time, and thus, user ids may not be reused.
+A unique user id internal to the system may be a good idea.
+The textual user id such as "mst3k" or "mst3k@example.com" should probably also be unique for all time, but (in theory) could be reused with a new, unique system use rid.

 Accounts need an active flag.
 Deleted accounts might be kept inactive, as an easy way to prevent accidentally creating an account with the same name at some future time.